paulchworks/agent_one/README.md

 Welcome to the AgentOne Crew project, powered by [crewAI](https://crewai.com).
 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

-AgentOne Crew Runner is a lightweight Flask-based web application that allows you to run an AI agent (referred to as "crew") by providing a topic via an HTTP POST request.
+Agent One Crew Runner is a lightweight Flask-based web application that allows you to run an AI agent (referred to as "crew") by providing a topic via an HTTP POST request.
 The backend logic leverages the AgentOne class from the agent_one module, which processes the input and generates an output.

 ## Prerequisites
 Before running the application, ensure you have the following installed: